Where to Stay in Sintra

 Insider tip: Purchase a 'Sintra Green Card' or 'Sintra Blue Card' for access to multiple palaces and attractions, which can save money if you plan to visit several.

-Safety in Sintra
+Stay in Sintra Historic Center

 SafeSolo Female Travel